akshitagupta15june/Social_Distance_detection/README.md

 Here in this project we will be using OPENCV and Artificial Intelligence.

 Webcam is used to capture the video and detect people in real-time.
 If people are very close to each other, a red bounding box is displayed around them indicating that they are not maintaining social distance.
+Red bounding boxes indicate that the person is in the proximity of another person and the blue box indicates the person is maintaining social distance.So there are a few ideas on how this application can be improved :

+I have come across a few approaches where people convert a video into a top view or birds’ eye view and then compute the distance between two objects in an image
+Bring Camera Calibration into consideration

 ## Final working of project